 6.1.
-Workstation interchange installation
+Workstation Interchange installation

-Not all developers work on Linux workstations, many use Apples (graphics designers / html gurus tend too, I've found), and many use Windows.
-This means that many developers have the extra step of uploading their changes to an FTP server or CVS server every time they make a change.
+Not all developers work on Linux workstations, many use Apples (graphics designers and HTML gurus tend to, I've found), and many use Windows.
+This means that many developers have the extra step of uploading their changes to a Unix server where Interchange is running in order to see their changes.

-The remedy to that is to setup an interchange server on your workstation, or any location that has direct access to the CVS source files.
+The remedy to that is to setup an Interchange server on your workstation, or any location that has direct access to the CVS source files.
 I'll explain:

-The interchange server that runs where the CVS server is (that we setup earlier) can be seen as the gathering point for all the developers.
-However, each developer may run as many interchange daemons as he/she requires in a local context for the purpose of seeing the changes made before uploading them via CVS.
+The Interchange server that runs where the CVS server is (that we setup earlier) can be seen as the gathering point for all the developers.
+However, each developer may run as many Interchange daemons as he/she requires in a local context for the purpose of seeing the changes made before uploading them via CVS.

-For example, Bob could setup another interchange catalog on the same server as the CVS, (e.g. foundation-bob).
+For example, Bob could setup another Interchange catalog on the same server as the CVS, (e.g. foundation-bob).
 To get direct access to those files (rather than FTP), Bob could use NFS mounts (if Bob's workstation is Linux) or SMB mounts using Samba if his workstation is a Windows variant.
 Any way that Bob can get direct access to the files will save him some time (by cutting out the "upload" from the "edit->upload->test" development cycle).
-One could even use Vmware to run a Linux server on your Windows workstation.
+One could even use VMware to run a Linux server on your Windows workstation.

-Note: You can now use the cygwin compatibility confirmed in later Interchange versions to run Interchange right on your Windows workstation.
+Note: You can now use the cygwin compatibility confirmed in Interchange versions 4.7.6 and above to run Interchange right on your Windows workstation.